zhou-yg/tarat/doc/en/Concepts/composable.md

 every tarrat project treat as a basic unit

-so that they can compose each other
+so that they can compose each other to build a completable application